|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 These Moroccan cookies take their name (halwa dyal makina or halwate el makina) from the traditional method of shaping the dough by passing it through a manual meat grinder fitted with a large fluted tip.
 Good results can also be achieved by piping the dough with a pastry bag or cookie press.

 Dipping the ends in dark chocolate is an optional but recommended step, as the unadorned biscuits might otherwise be considered bland.
-I've also seen the cookies decorated with nonpareil balls or silver dragees, or shaped into rings.
+We've also seen the cookies decorated with nonpareil balls or silver dragees or shaped into rings.

 I've halved my sister-in-law's traditionally large batch.
 Her recipe calls for some corn flour (corn starch), which lightens the texture a bit.
 You can use all flour if you prefer.

 For a richer cookie with delicate shortbread texture and buttery flavor, try the Viennese Biscuits with Chocolate Recipe.

 - 3 large eggs

 - 1 teaspoon vanilla (or zest from 1 lemon)

 - 3 cups flour